truenas/middleware/docs/userguide/freenas_intro.rst

 * Log Out has been moved from the upper right corner to the tree menu.

 The following fields have been added or deleted:

+* The "Reset WebGUI login credentials" entry in the "Console setup" menu has been renamed to "Reset Root Password".

 * The "WebGUI -> HTTPS Port" field has been added to :menuselection:`System --> General`.